PanicInitiative/panicbutton.io/_posts/help/using/0001-01-01-help-using-03-tips.md

 We recommend doing a dry run of the alert with your contacts.
 You could try this as a game to practice triggering the alert at unexpected moments.
 For example, you could agree that for one day every time you see a red car you will trigger the alert as fast as possible.
 You can then time how long it takes for your contacts to see the alert and respond.

-At the end of the day, meet with your contact and debrief about what worked and what could be improved to ensure you are all prepared to act in a real emergency.
+At the end of the day, meet with your contacts and debrief about what worked and what could be improved to ensure you are all prepared to act in a real emergency.